admhpr/national-animals/docs/_entries/node.md

 ---

 ![Node](./img/node.svg)
-So now that the data is in the database we need a way to serve it.
+Now that the data is in the database we need a way to serve it.

 ### What is Node